microsoft/vscode-recipes/meteor/README.md

 1. Make sure to have the latest version of VS Code installed.

-2. Make sure to have the latest version of [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension installed in VS Code.

-3. This guide assumes that you are using the official sample app [simple-todos-react](https://github.com/meteor/simple-todos-react).
+2. This guide assumes that you are using the official sample app [simple-todos-react](https://github.com/meteor/simple-todos-react).
 Clone the repo to get started:
     >
     ```
     git clone https://github.com/meteor/simple-todos-react